 5.6.3 Volunteers

 Use discretion in determining tasks assigned to volunteers.
 Ask volunteers to sign the Volunteer Agreement (English version and Spanish version) before they do any work.
-All volunteers must receive safe environment training and those who come into regular contact with minors must be
+All volunteers must receive safe environment training and those who come into regular contact with minors and vulnerable adults must be

 fingerprinted and background checked.
 Information about a volunteer's eligibility to serve at a location may be available on the Volunteer/Personnel Information Network.